CJIL-DT

-CJIL-DT (channel 17) branded Miracle Channel, is a Christian religious television station in Lethbridge, Alberta, Canada, owned by The Miracle Channel Association.
+CJIL-DT (channel 17) branded Miracle Channel, is a Christian religious television station in Lethbridge, Alberta, Canada, owned by MCA Media Group.
 The station's studios are located on 31 Street North in Lethbridge, and its transmitter is located on Highway 25 north of the city.

 Launched in 1996, CJIL was the first over-the-air religious TV station in Canada.
 It has been carried on cable and satellite providers in other parts of Canada since 2000.